Chirag-ahir/JAVA-All-Basic/README.md

   what is try with resources in java ?<br>
   In Java, the try-with-resources statement is a try statement that declares one or more resources.
 The try-with-resources statement ensures that each resource is closed at the end of the statement execution.

+  what is flush() method in java io?<br>
+  It flushes the current output stream and forces any buffered output to be written out.